laureny17/appreader-backend/context/design/concepts/ReviewRecords/implementation.md/steps/response.e358da56.md

     }

     // effects: does not change submittedAt; acts as an edit operation after which scores are updated via setScore
-    // This action itself has no direct state effects on the ReviewDoc other than validating access.
+    // This action itself has no direct state effects beyond validating access.
-    // The "effect" here is conceptual: it represents the *permission* to edit,
-    // after which concrete changes (like scores) are applied by other actions (e.g., setScore). return { success: true };
+    // The "effect" here is conceptual: enabling subsequent setScore calls. return { success: true };
   }